-Although widely used, MBTI carries very low predictive validity.
+Although widely used, the MBTI carries very low predictive validity.
 We believe it is therefore unethical to use.
 As for MMPI, due to its clinical origins and use, this question is mostly studied in the few places it is used, such as law enforcement.
 So far as the authors know, there is not a consensus on whether MMPI or its variants have utility in these professions.
-Of far more interest to our present topic is whether Big Five based models - which are far more widely used - have predictive validity regarding job performance.
+Of far more interest to our present topic is whether Big Fivebased models-which are far more widely used-have predictive validity regarding job performance.

 On this question there is a mountain of data, studies, meta-analyses, and even meta- analyses of meta-analyses, plus a range of opinions.
-We cannot do justice to all of this literature, but we can point the reader to Hughes and Matey 2017's comprehensive and even-handed review.
+We cannot do justice to all of this literature, but we can point the reader to Hughes and Batey's (2017) comprehensive and even-handed review.
 We believe the following is a fair representation of the situation.

-On the negative side, based on decades of studies, Big Five traits account for only about 5-7% of variance in job performance measures (Hughes and Matey 2017, 159).
-That places the Big Five near other methods of selection generally deemed unreliable, such as unstructured interviews (Barrick et al 2001).
-For this reason, Morgenson et al. 2007 argue that such tests should not be used in job selection.
+On the negative side, based on decades of studies, Big Five traits account for only about 5%-7% of variance in job performance measures (Hughes and Batey 2017, 159).
+That places the Big Five near other methods of selection generally deemed unreliable, such as unstructured interviews (Barrick et al. 2001).
+For this reason, Morgeson et al. (2007) argue that such tests should not be used in job selection.

 On the positive side, however, one can dig into the data and find traits and facets that do correlate tolerably well with some particular measures of type of job performance.
-For example, one's score on Conscientiousness contains information relevant to some measures of job performance (Barrick, Mount and Judge 2001 find r=0.10 objective rating, r=0.15 supervisor rating).
-Ones et al. 2007 thus reply to Morgenson et al. 2007 with other ways of finding utility in the Big Five answers.
+For example, one's score on Conscientiousness contains information relevant to some measures of job performance, (Barrick, Mount, and Judge (2001 find r = 0.10 is an objective rating, and r = 0.15 is a supervisor rating).
+Ones et al. (2007) thus reply to Morgeson et al. (2007) with other ways of finding utility in the Big Five answers.

-Hughes and Matey 2017 feel that using the test alone to screen out applicants is "indefensible" and suggest best practices such as tailoring parts of the tests to very specific analyses of job duties.
-A serviceable summary of the situation might be that Big Five traits are a very poor predictor of job performance as these tests are typically used in the wild; nevertheless, they contain a lot of information, information that is potentially useful in selection when combined with other tools.
+Hughes and Batey (2017) feel that using the test alone to screen out applicants is "indefensible" and suggest best practices such as tailoring parts of the tests to very specific analyses of job duties.
+A serviceable summary of the situation might be that Big Five traits are a very poor predictor of job performance as these tests are typically used in the wild; nevertheless, they contain a lot of information that is potentially useful in selection when combined with other tools.

 In sum, even if one is not autistic, one may have cause to complain about the use of personality tests.
-While they may improve in the future, without modifications off-the-shelf personality tests have very little link to job performance.
+While they may improve in the future, without modifications, off-the-shelf personality tests have very little link to job performance.